Cluster actions

 If the ADB cluster uses mirroring, the number of new hosts should be sufficient to apply one of the mirroring policies: spread or group.
 If the number of new hosts is greater than the number of segments per host in the current cluster configuration, the spread mirroring will be applied during the cluster expansion, otherwise — group.
 The group mirroring policy requires at least 2 new hosts, otherwise the action fails with the following error: Not enough hosts for grouped mirroring.
 You must have at least 2.

-1. On the Configuration tab of the window that opens, switch on the Show advanced toggle and fill in the following options:
+1. On the Configuration tab of the window that opens, fill in the following options:

 • Reboot new servers after installation — a flag that indicates whether to reboot new ADB hosts automatically after the Expand action is completed.
 A restart is required to apply some of the settings that are changed during the installation process.
 If the flag is reset, you need to restart manually.